jenninglim/recursion-schemes-in-DSL/Report/new_report.md

       class Functor f where
         fmap :: (a -> b) -> f a -> f b

-The additional properties that a categoric endofunctor must satisfied is captured in Haskell by the functor laws, that each and every instance must satisfy:
+The additional properties that a categoric endofunctor must satisfy is captured in Haskell by the functor laws, that each and every instance must satisfy: